adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 	var myObj = new Blah();

 	// and this
+	var myObj = new Object();

+	// and this
 	var myObj = Object.create();

-	// and this
-	var myObj = new Object();
+Each of these will create a new object, but the choice will be very different depending on what functionality you *need*.

-Each of these solves different problems.
-Now for the purposes of this demo, I am going to assume you wanted the ECMAScript 5 features that we discussed earlier (writeable, enumerable etc).
+For the purposes of this demo, I am going to assume the ECMAScript 5 features that we discussed earlier are desired.

 	var lib = {};
 	if(Object.create) {